Name: Horsethief Reservoir Campgrounds

 Garbage Services: This is a "Pack it in, Pack it out" campground.

-Restroom: Vault Style outhouses are available.
+Restroom: Vault Style outhouses are available and they were very clean and well stocked.

 Handicap Accessible: Yes, the outhouses are handicap accessible as are the new docks.
+Kings Point has 4 handicap equipped campsites with cement paths to the toilets and paved roads throughout.

 Firewood: Bring your own.
 Gathering firewood from the property is prohibited.

-Recreation: People come here for the free camping and fishing.
+Recreation: People come here for the camping and fishing.
 However, many also come for the trail riding, hiking, bird watching and other fun.

-Swimming: I am sure campers swim, however there is "no swimming" area.
+Swimming: I am sure campers swim, however there is no "swimming" area.

 Additional Camping Opportunities: Warm Lake Area Campgrounds are available 20 miles up Warm Lake Rd with 3 campgrounds.
 There are many hunting camps in the National Forest all along Warm Lake Rd.
 Primitive camping may appeal to you, and I have seen people camping in these areas all summer.